ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 A mid-point method can be used in Date Adjustment to check whether a contributor’s returned dates are within the expected period.
-If the mid-point of the contributor’s returned start and end dates are outside the expected period, then a “C” flag is raised in the error flag column inform the user that the contributor’s response data aligns with a different reporting period (i.e. not the expected period).
+If the mid-point of the contributor’s returned start and end dates are outside the expected period, then a “C” flag is raised in the error flag column to inform the user that the contributor’s response data aligns with a different reporting period (i.e. not the expected period).
 If the respondent’s mid-point does lie outside of the period the user is